-- 1) Call Code Grey. - 2) Notify all team members that a fire watch has been initiated. - Process to notify all team members: announce in the PA system - 3) Give verbal instruction to team members and visitors that fire watch means that our normal fire detection systems such as heat detectors and pull stations may not work if a fire is suspected you must call 911 directly. - 4) Assign team member(s) to monitor/complete Fire Watch Checklist (XVIII-K-10.00(g)) for all areas of the building by doing thirty-minute walk about for the duration of the fire watch. - 5) Assign one team member to post Fire Watch signs (XVIII-K-10.00(f)) at all entrance doors, information centres, main kitchen, laundry, and in elevators. - 6) Notify Director of Environmental Services and Executive Director.
+- 1) Call Code Grey. - 2) Notify all team members that a fire watch has been initiated. - Process to notify all team members: Email each home area, follow up with phone calls and PA system. - 3) Give verbal instruction to team members and visitors that fire watch means that our normal fire detection systems such as heat detectors and pull stations may not work if a fire is suspected you must call 911 directly. - 4) Assign team member(s) to monitor/complete Fire Watch Checklist (XVIII-K-10.00(g)) for all areas of the building by doing thirty-minute walk about for the duration of the fire watch. - 5) Assign one team member to post Fire Watch signs (XVIII-K-10.00(f)) at all entrance doors, information centres, main kitchen, laundry, and in elevators. - 6) Notify Director of Environmental Services and Executive Director.